thrackle-io/uint1024/docs/src/src/Uint512Extended.sol/library.Uint512Extended.md

 making the whole term close to 1 and therefore an unnecessary step which yields a final computation of a / b = (a / d) / c a / d
 (a / d) / c
-However, ignoring e can cause the result to be off by +1 which makes this whole division an approximation. to make this exact, we need to check if the result is accurate.
-For this, we simply compute back *a*, and a correct result must be in the range (a - b) < r*b <= a our approximation can only be off by +1, which means that if theresult is incorrect, we just need to subtract 1

 Calculates the product of two uint512 and uint256 safely